10 Hidden Secrets of Antwerp

 Many people don’t realise you can walk under the River Scheldt in Antwerp.
 Just over half a kilometer long, the white tiled Sint-Anna tunnel was built in 1933.
 You find the entrance in an Art Deco brick building behind the basketball court on Sint-Jansvliet.
 A creaky wooden escalator takes you down to the tunnel level where you can walk to the other side in about ten minutes.
 Here you get a fantastic view of the city skyline.

 MARK began as a pop-up shop in an Antwerp shopping arcade, but this unusual concept store eventually put down permanent roots in the summer of 2017.
-The idea was conceived by three local businesses specialising in bikes, books and design.
+The idea was conceived by three local businesses specializing in bikes, books and design.
 They came together to create a stunning space filled with house plants, bike accessories, gifts, notebooks, children’s books and travel guides.

 Kleine Markt 16, Antwerp, +32 (0)3 336 48 11